A Thick Volatile Atmosphere on the Ultrahot Super-Earth TOI-561 b: Light-curve Fitting

 To generate the emission spectrum of TOI-561~b, we applied the same fitting procedure to each of the reductions.
-In the case of \texttt{ExoTiC JEDI}, we first separated out in time the four secondary eclipses using the different observing segments after excluding segments close to or containing transits; this was already done in our nominal \texttt{Eureka!} reduction as described above.
-We fit the extracted white light curves (one each for NRS1 and NRS2) with a combined astrophysical (using BATMAN, \citealt{Kreidberg2015}), an error inflation term that we add in quadrature with the measured errors, and instrumental noise model to constrain the best fit time of eclipse and eclipse depth.
-This error inflation term is meant to account for any underestimates of the pipeline determined per point measurement uncertainties of the timeseries, but does not necessarily capture time-correlated noise.
+In the case of \texttt{ExoTiC JEDI}, we first separated out in time the four secondary eclipses using the different observing segments, after excluding segments close to or containing transits; this was already done in our nominal \texttt{Eureka!} reduction, as described above.
+We fit the extracted white-light curves (one each for NRS1 and NRS2) with a combined astrophysical model (using BATMAN; \citealt{Kreidberg2015}), an error inflation term that we add in quadrature with the measured errors, and instrumental noise model, to constrain the best-fit time of eclipse and eclipse depth.
+This error inflation term is meant to account for any underestimates of the pipeline determined per point measurement uncertainties of the time series, but it does not necessarily capture time-correlated noise.
 The instrumental noise model is of the form

-where $T$ is the array of times, $X$ is the array of x positions of the trace on the detector, $Y$ is the array of y positions of the trace on the detector, and $p_N$ is a free parameter.
+where $T$ is the array of times, $X$ is the array of $x$ positions of the trace on the detector, $Y$ is the array of $y$ positions of the trace on the detector, and $p_N$ is a free parameter.
 This systematic noise model is fit individually for each eclipse.
-For the astrophysical model, we fix all of the astrophysical parameters except for the time of eclipse and $F_p$/$F_*$ to the values given in Table \ref{tab:sys_params}.
-We first fit the four NRS1 white light eclipses together and separately fit the four NRS2 white light eclipses together, assuming a common eclipse time and eclipse depth for each of the four visits within a detector.
-We then fixed the time of eclipse for all spectroscopic bins within a detector to the median of the MCMC chain from the fit to the white light curve for that detector, allowing the $F_p$/$F_*$ to vary in each bin and fitting the systematic model and error inflation term.
+For the astrophysical model, we fix all of the astrophysical parameters, except for the time of eclipse and $F_p$/$F_*$ to the values given in Table \ref{tab:sys_params}.
+We first fit the four NRS1 white-light eclipses together and separately fit the four NRS2 white-light eclipses together, assuming a common eclipse time and eclipse depth for each of the four visits within a detector.
+We then fixed the time of eclipse for all spectroscopic bins within a detector to the median of the Markov Chain Monte Carlo (MCMC) chain from the fit to the white-light curve for that detector, allowing the $F_p$/$F_*$ to vary in each bin and fitting the systematic model and error inflation term.